leTabs/General-Python-Web-Scraper/README.md

-This is a General Web Scraper made using Python.
+This is a General Web Scraper, created using Python.
-It allows the users with minimum HTML knowledge to scrape data from web pages by a very simple and quick process.
+It allows for users with minimum HTML knowledge, to scrape data from web pages by a very simple and quick process.

 All it requires is: